Billion Dollar Painter by G. Eric Kuskey

 It is a typical American story.
 A team of businessmen finds something to sell – in this case Thomas Kinkade’s paintings.
 They go ahead and build an empire selling his paintings.
 Bringing in innovations like mechanical replication of paintings on canvas and finding as many avenues to sell his art as possible.
 They create the branding.
 The myth and the aura around paintings and the painter.
 They sell his paintings in original and in copies in all possible sizes.
 Invite people to open dedicated galleries.
 License the art to other companies for use on things like calendars, greeting cards, and other merchandise.

 They present the painter to the world as if he were a God.
 Leverage him being a Christian and appeal to the religious sentiments of the followers of the faith.
 Created an enviable empire from the painter and his paintings in a very short period of time.
-This obviously led to the power struggle in the founders and that eventually broke the business.
+This obviously led to the power struggle of the founders and that eventually broke the business.
 It is a story that shows that downturn is as sharp as the upturn.

 While the painter paints in the heaven he created for himself by selling paintings, the rest of team works full time on finding what more can be sold and where the next set of sales would come from.
 Most people in art circle considered his work kitsch.
 But I think established people are always uncomfortable with the new success stories.
 They might have resisted his mass marketing which was a forbidden concept in the art market.
 Team Thomas Kinkade sure did a lot of innovations to take his art to every wall in America.
 Sometimes they went overboard too like – mixing the painter’s blood in the paint.
 Furthermore, this paint was used to put artificial signatures on his replicated paintings.
 Reason being, if there were a lawsuit the DNA in the paint would testify for the original signature.
 They even trademarked phrases like ‘painter of light’